 Studying the Mediterranean Diet:

-Spanish scientists made an impressive contribution when they published the first results of their PREDIMED study (New England Journal of Medicine, Apr.
-4, 2013).
-PREDIMED stands for Prevencion con Dieta Mediterranea, which means about what you might guess.
+Earlier, Spanish scientists had made an impressive contribution when they published the first results of their PREDIMED study (New England Journal of Medicine, June 21, 2018).
+PREDIMED stands for Prevención con Dieta Mediterranea, which means about what you might guess.

-This was a randomized, controlled trial, a rarity in dietary studies.
-It included almost 7,500 people who did not have heart disease at the start of the study but were at high risk for it.
+This randomized, controlled trial included almost 7,500 people who did not have heart disease at the start of the study but were at high risk for it.
 (They were overweight or had diabetes or high blood pressure.)
-They were randomly assigned to follow a Mediterranean diet with additional extra-virgin olive oil; a Mediterranean diet with additional nuts; or a prudent low-fat diet of the type usually recommended by the American Heart Association.
+The investigators assigned them randomly to follow a Mediterranean diet with additional extra-virgin olive oil; a Mediterranean diet with additional nuts; or a prudent low-fat diet of the type usually recommended by the American Heart Association.

 Sticking with the Mediterranean Style of Eating for a Healthy Heart: